fuos/mybatis-helper/README.md

 ### New Features

 1. Support low version of vscode
-2. Use namespace to test the class' name wheather or not a Mapper
+2. Determine the class name whether a Mapper or not by using namespace